BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 Agencies may leverage identity creation outcomes--attributes and credentials--from the employee's hiring action to accelerate the creation phase.
 Hiring officials should verify the user's identifiers and attributes before making an offer of employment.
 Agencies should verify identities as a part of in-person and remote encounters during hiring and on-boarding, and verify authenticators or bind additional authenticators during enrollment.

 This stage includes identity document validation, identity verification, remote proofing or in-person proofing, biometric enrollment, attribute verification, and status determination.
-Vetting is conmpleted, where required, through an adjudicated background investigation.
+Vetting is completed, where required, through an adjudicated background investigation.

 Agencies that have No-PIV and Pre-PIV use cases should leverage HSPD-12 enrollment capabilities and standards to meet non-PIV use cases.
 Creation for non-PIV subscribers should include biometric enrollment.